^

 Release form

-The drug is available as a lyophilized dry substance or concentrate (in bottles of 15, 30, 60 and 90 mg) for the preparation of an injection solution.
+The drug is available in the form of a lyophilized dry substance or concentrate (in vials of 15, 30, 60 and 90 mg) for the preparation of an injection solution.

 Pharmacodynamics

-Therapeutic effect Pamidronate provides its active substance - disodium pamidronate (a derivative of pamidronic acid).
-By the adsorption of calcium phosphate from the mineral and intercellular matrix of bone tissue containing calcium in the form of hydroxyapatite crystals, disodium pamidronate significantly slows the formation and dissolution of these crystals.
+The therapeutic effect of Pamidronate is provided by its active substance - disodium pamidronate (a derivative of pamidronic acid).
+Due to the adsorption of calcium phosphate from the mineral and intercellular matrix of bone tissue, containing calcium in the form of hydroxyapatite crystals, disodium pamidronate significantly slows down the formation and dissolution of these crystals.

-As a result, changes occur in the osteoid tissue: the formation of osteoclasts in the periosteum, the cells that destroy the bone tissue, is delayed.
-That is, the action of Pamidronate inhibits the bone resorption inherent in diseases with pathological destruction of the bones of the skeleton.
+As a result, changes occur in the osteoid tissue: the process of formation of osteoclasts in the periosteum - cells that destroy bone tissue - is delayed.
+That is, under the influence of Pamidronate, bone resorption inherent in diseases with pathological destruction of skeletal bones is inhibited.

 This helps to increase the number of osteoblasts and bone density, preventing pathological bone remodeling.